 The “library of freedom” — books, pamphlets, newspapers, and magazines — not only documents man’s quest from ancient times forward, but also is an important, longer lasting way to spread the word and fan the spark of interest into a flame.

 But “plain-Jane” and unexciting as it sounds, I believe the most effective way to spread the freedom idea is to educate ourselves and raise our children to be honest, knowledgeable, confident, responsible lovers of freedom — to light a single candle.
-If each one of us lights another candle, and each of those follows suit, the freedom ideas will grow from a quiet bonfire to a WILDFIRE engulfing everything in its path.
+If each one of us lights another candle, and each of those follows suit, the freedom ideas will grow from a quiet bonfire to a wildfire engulfing everything in its path.

 Living in an environment of liberty and freedom is akin to being a parent — it is the best of times; it is the worst of times.
 With neither can you ever relax your vigilance, there is always work to be done, you are always being called upon to exercise new skills, and improve upon old ones.
 There is a tremendous amount of worry involved, also discouragement and uncertainty.
 On the other hand, it is hard to convey to a non-parent, just as to a statist, the joys, rewards, exhilaration, and satisfactions that make the responsibilities worthwhile.
-You just have to have faith, jump in, and DO IT!
+You just have to have faith, jump in, and do it!